School Fees are set by the Governing Council in Term 4 of the prior year.

-Invoices for School Fees are sent home in Week 1 of each year.
-Applications for those who believe they are eligible for the School Card Scheme are available at the Finance Office.
+Invoices for School Fees are sent home at the beginning of each year.
+Applications for those who believe they are eligible for the School Card Scheme are available online.
 We ask that these fees (or applications) be completed as soon as possible in the school year, but no later than the end of Term 1.
 If anyone has any queries regarding these, please contact our Business Manager, during school hours.

-Willunga Primary School Governing Council uses the DECD Central Debt Collection Unit to recover outstanding fees (standard sum) if payment or instalments are not finalised with the Business Manager after Term 1.
+Willunga Primary School Governing Council uses the DfE Central Debt Collection Unit to recover outstanding fees (standard sum) if payment or instalments are not finalised with the Business Manager after Term 1.

 CAMPS AND EXCURSIONS